-Target date funds and other types of managed accounts can have merit for those who are not comfortable allocating their own investments or who don’t work with an advisor.
+Target-date funds–and other types of managed accounts–can have merit for those who are not comfortable allocating their own investments (or who don’t work with an advisor).

-That said do you really want to invest in an account that is one size fits all?
-Ideally your retirement allocation and investment strategy will be tailored to your individual situation including a withdrawal strategy, tax considerations and others.
+That said do you really want to invest in an account that is one-size-fits-all?
+Ideally, your retirement allocation and investment strategy will be tailored to your individual situation (including a withdrawal strategy, tax considerations, and others).

 There are a variety of questions you will want to assess for any fund you are considering.

-How much risk do you want to take?
 Once you are in the fund, you will need to stick with it.
 So make sure that the level of risk in the fund’s investments is appropriate to your goals.

-Target date funds can be a decent option for those looking for a managed account option.
-Like any other investment decision, you should review and understand the target date fund that you may be considering to determine if it is appropriate for your situation.
+Target-date funds can be a decent option for those looking for a managed account option.
+Like any other investment decision, you should review and understand the target-date fund that you may be considering to determine if it is appropriate for your situation.